Diplomacy and World Affairs

 Opportunities of interest to DWA graduates include service with U.S. government agencies, such as the Department of State and the Foreign Service, the Peace Corps, the Agency for International Development (USAID), the Department of Defense, and the Central Intelligence Agency, as well as careers with the United Nations or one of its affiliated agencies, and in the non-governmental organization (NGO) community.
 Students also have an opportunity to prepare themselves for work in the general fields of international business and banking, law, journalism, or the academic world.

-The DWA major completes six core courses (24 units), a language requirement, and at least 16 more credits in international relations, two of which must be DWA courses.
+The DWA major completes six core courses (24 units), a language requirement, and at least 16 more credits in international relations, three of which must be DWA courses.

 Core Courses (24 units, 6 courses)

 Sixteen credits in international relations classes numbered 200 or higher.
-At least 8 of these credits must be in in Diplomacy and World Affairs at the College.
-Department credit can be given for up to two courses in international relations from a different Occidental academic department, the United Nations Program, or from study abroad; off-campus courses must be approved by the department chair prior to departure.
+At least 12 of these credits must be in in Diplomacy and World Affairs at the College.
+Department credit can be given for up to one course in international relations from a different Occidental academic department, the United Nations Program, or from study abroad; off-campus courses must be approved by the department chair prior to departure.

 Students must complete the equivalent of four college semesters of one language (101, 102, 201 and 202), or two college semesters each of two languages (i.e. 101 and 102).
-Parts or all of the language requirement may be waived for international students or advanced speakers in any language other than English pending verification by a language professor.
-Please contact the DWA department chair for further clarification.
+Parts or all of the language requirement may be waived for international students or advanced speakers in any language other than English, pending language testing.
+Students seeking to test out of the language requirement must contact Luz Forero, Oxy Language Education Specialist, to arrange for testing.
+It is recommended that students arrange testing by the Spring of their Junior year to avoid delaying graduation.

 - Thesis: a 30-50-page thesis based on independent academic research.